lsst/obs_subaru/README.md

 # obs_subaru

-Subaru-specific (hsc, suprimecam) configuration and tasks for the LSST Data Management Stack
+Subaru-specific (hsc) configuration and tasks for the LSST Data Management Stack

 ## Hyper Suprime-Cam